ethereum/devp2p/discv5/discv5-rationale.md

 replay across sessions.
 The `request-id`, mirrored in response packets, prevents replay of responses within a session.

-## Security Considerations for the Topic Index
+## The Topic Index

+Using FINDNODE queries with appropriately chosen targets, the entire DHT can be sampled by a random walk to find all other participants.
+When building a distributed application, it is often desirable to restrict the search to participants which provide a certain service.
+A simple solution to this problem would be to simply split up the network and require participation in many smaller application-specific networks.
+However, such networks are hard to bootstrap and also more vulnerable to attacks which could isolate nodes.

+The topic index provides discovery by provided service in a different way.
+Nodes maintain a single node table tracking their neighbors and advertise 'topics' on nodes found by randomly walking the DHT.
+While the 'global' topic index can be also spammed, it makes complete isolation a lot harder.
+To prevent nodes interested in a certain topic from finding each other, the entire discovery network would have to be overpowered.

+To make the index useful, searching for nodes by topic must be efficient regardless of the number of advertisers.
+This is achieved by estimating the topic 'radius', i.e. the percentage of all live nodes which are advertising the topic.
+Advertisement and search activities are restricted to a region of DHT address space around the topic's 'center'.

+We also want the index to satisfy another property: When a topic advertisement is placed, it should last for a well-defined amount of time.
+This ensures nodes may rely on their advertisements staying placed rather than worrying about keeping them alive.

+Finally, the index should consume limited resources.
+Just as the node table is limited in number and size of buckets, the size of the index data structure on each node is limited.

+### Why should advertisers wait?

+Advertisers must wait a certain amount of time before they can be registered.
+Enforcing this time limit prevents misuse of the topic index because any topic must be important enough to outweigh the cost of waiting.
+Imagine a group phone call: announcing the participants of the call using topic advertisement isn't a good use of the system because the topic exists only for a short time and will have very few participants.
+The waiting time prevents using the index for this purpose because the call might already be over before everyone could get registered.

-### Spamming with useless registrations
+### Dealing with Topic Spam

 Our model is based on the following assumptions:

-- Anyone can place their own advertisements under any topics and the rate of placing registrations is not limited globally.
-The number of active registrations at any time is roughly proportional to the resources (network bandwidth, mostly) spent on advertising.
+- Anyone can place their own advertisements under any topics and the rate of placing ads is not limited globally.
+The number of active ads for any node is roughly proportional to the resources (network bandwidth, mostly) spent on advertising.
-- Honest actors whose purpose is to connect to other honest actors will spend an adequate amount of efforts on registering and searching for registrations, depending on the rate of newly established connections they are targeting.
+- Honest actors whose purpose is to connect to other honest actors will spend an adequate amount of efforts on registering and searching for ads, depending on the rate of newly established connections they are targeting.
 If the given topic is used only by honest actors, a few registrations per minute will be satisfactory, regardless of the size of the subnetwork.
-- Dishonest actors may want to place an excessive amount of registrations just to disrupt the discovery service.
-This will reduce the effectiveness of honest registration efforts by increasing the topic radius and/or the waiting times.
-If the attacker(s) can place a comparable amount or more registrations than all honest actors combined then the rate of new (useful) connections established throughout the network will reduce proportionally to the `honest / (dishonest + honest)` registration rates.
+- Dishonest actors may want to place an excessive amount of ads just to disrupt the discovery service.
+This will reduce the effectiveness of honest registration efforts by increasing the topic radius and/or topic queue waiting times.
+If the attacker(s) can place a comparable amount or more ads than all honest actors combined then the rate of new (useful) connections established throughout the network will reduce proportionally to the `honest / (dishonest + honest)` registration rates.